InfiniteMarcus/Infinitemarcus/README.md

 Hi!

-My name is Marcus Vinícius and I'm a Computer Science student at the Federal University of São Carlos (UFSCar) - Campus Sorocaba.
+My name is Marcus Natrielli and I'm a Computer Science student at the Federal University of São Carlos (UFSCar) - Campus Sorocaba.
 I'm also one of the managers of the hackerspace [HackoonSpace](https://www.hackoonspace.com), at the same university.

 One of my most important creations is [Project Hanna](https://twitter.com/ProjectHanna), so check it out!
 Official website **TBA**.